 face.
 This mark tends to grow larger over time.

 It’s not uncommon to see a tiny bit of blood in your daughter’s diaper for the first

-Mom’s hormones that are still in your baby’s system may cause breast tissue to grow slightly, in both girls and boys.
+Mom’s hormones may cause baby’s breast tissue to grow slightly in both girls and boys.

-These lumps may last for a few months, but should
+These lumps may last for a few months, but should then go away.

 You’ve probably been told that your baby’s umbilical cord stump will fall off on its

 own.
 But, it will turn yellow and then brown or black first.

 Newborns’ bodies are ruled by reflexes.
 So, your baby won’t be able to control most